pingidentity/terraform-provider-pingone/docs/resources/agreement_localization_enable.md

 ### Required

-- `agreement_id` (String) The ID of the agreement to enable.
+- `agreement_id` (String) The ID of the agreement configured with an agreement localization to enable/disable.
-- `agreement_localization_id` (String) The ID of the agreement localization to enable.
+- `agreement_localization_id` (String) The ID of the agreement localization to enable/disable.
-- `environment_id` (String) The ID of the environment to associate the agreement with.

-### Optional

-- `enabled` (Boolean) A boolean that specifies the current enabled state of the agreement.
-The agreement must support the default language to be enabled.
-It cannot be disabled if it is referenced by a sign-on policy action.
-When an agreement is disabled, it is not used anywhere that it is configured across PingOne.
+- `enabled` (Boolean) A boolean that specifies the current enabled state of the agreement localization.
+The agreement localization must have an active revision text to be enabled.
+- `environment_id` (String) The ID of the environment configured with an agreement localization to enable/disable.

 ### Read-Only